kugland/neocities-deploy/README.md

 ![Crates.io Version](https://img.shields.io/crates/v/neocities-client) ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/kugland/neocities-client/.github%2Fworkflows%2Fbuild-and-test.yml) ![License](https://img.shields.io/github/license/kugland/neocities-client)

+This is a Rust library for interacting with the [Neocities](https://neocities.org/) API.
+It is part of the [**neocities-deploy**](https://github.com/kugland/neocities-deploy) project, a command-line tool for deploying a NeoCities site.

 This project *is in no way affiliated with Neocities*.
 It is a personal project and is not endorsed by Neocities.

 ## Usage

 The `Client` struct provides a simple interface for interacting with the website API.
 To use it, first create a new instance of the `Client` struct (replace `"username:password"` with your actual username and password):

 ```rust
 let client = Client::builder()